thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ### 1. Identify further German traffic signs found on the web
 *Choose further German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.*

-I looked up several signs on the internet and came up with the following selection.
-The idea behind it was to start with very simple, basic signs.
-Other images have a different background, have stickers on them, are tilted or are somewhat damaged.
+I picked several images from the internet, where I believed they would pose some sort of challenge to the neural network.

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8] ![alt text][image9]
+![alt text][image5] ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9] ![alt text][image10]
-![alt text][image10]

 The images needed to be cropped and downsized for the neural network to be able to process them.
 After these steps, the images looked like this:

 ![alt text][image11]

-### 2. Overall prediction quality of further traffic signs
-*Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).*

-The overall results were surprisingly bad!
-The model was able to correctly guess only 3 of the 7 traffic signs, which gives an accuracy of only 43%.

-What was possibly going on is explained in more detail in the next section.

-### 3. Prediction for individual traffic signs (optional)
-*Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)*

-I picked several images from the internet, where I believed they would pose some sort of challenge to the neural network.

-The two stop signs I believed were a little more challenging to detect.
-One of the stop signs is shown considerably distored, the other one has an additional sticker on it.
-It turned out, that the algorithm was not able to detect the stop signs.
+The two stop signs with different features were chosen.
+One of the stop signs is shown considerably distored, the other one has an additional sticker on it, introducing new (wrong) information compared to the previously trained images.
+It turned out, that the algorithm was not able to detect the challenging stop signs.
 For the stop sign with the sticker on it, the neural network did not even propose a stop sign within the top 5 candidates!

 The next images were three different speed signs.

-* The 30km/h sign had an additional traffic sign mounted below itself, which might be a little challenging.
+* The 30km/h sign had an additional traffic sign mounted below itself.
+The additional sign might fool the classifier, because it introduces a new color and shape below the traffic sign of interest.
 However, this sign was detected just fine.
 * A 60km/h sign was chosen as a very simple candidate with a clear picture and photographed from in front.
 Surprisingly, the algorithm did not detect this one!
 * 80km/h sign was cropped in such a way, that the image was almost filled by the traffic sign.
 It was clearly detected, probably, because there were still borders of 2 pixels or more around the traffic sign.
 During the first 5x5 convolution, there is enough information left to detect the traffic sign adequately.

 As a last image, a yield sign was chosen.
-The yield sign was damaged in the top left corner and I thought this could fool the traffic sign classifier.
+The yield sign was damaged in the top left corner and I thought this could fool the traffic sign classifier because the shape of the sign was changed.
 The opposite was the case: 1.00 prediction for a yield sign, therefore perfect match.

+### 2. Overall prediction quality of further traffic signs
+*Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).*

+The overall results were surprisingly bad!
+The model was able to correctly guess only 3 of the 6 traffic signs, which gives an accuracy of 50%.

+### 3. Prediction for individual traffic signs (optional)
+*Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
+(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)*

 Below, the results are summarized in a table.
 Overall, a matching rate of 50% could be achieved.